gzhulee/test_1123/README.md

     if project and  @project.audit_flag.to_i == 3 and !@project.blocked
       render_del_yet
     end
-    # Some difference between CODE Enterprise and CODE Community
+    # -Some difference between CODE Enterprise and CODE Community
-    # If user not login.
+    # -If user not login.
 CODE Enterprise will require user to login to view the project page.
-    # CODE Community Just tell client that you are access_denied!
+    # -CODE Community Just tell client that you are access_denied!
     if current_user.blank? || current_user.id.blank? #user not login or not exists. return require_login? unless Gitlab::SystemConfigsUtil.isCommunity
     end